Leohc92/Tkinter-Projects/01-Tkeditor/Bug-to-fix.md

 # Bug to fix in Tkeditor
-The line number and Infobar have delay of the cursor.
+1. The line number and Infobar have Delay of the Cursor.
+2. The line number does not scroll with the Scrollbar.